cyrusmsk/raylib_box2d_d/README.md

  Example for raylib and box2d in D language (PoC)

 ## Installation
-Currently to make project working you need to install 2 libraries: raylib and box2d (version 3.x, because it was ported to C)
+Currently to make the project working you need to install 2 libraries: raylib and box2d (version 3.x, because it was ported to C)

 ### Raylib
 I've used [raylib-d]() library on macOS.